whelew/party-tracker-project-four/README.md

 5. InventoryItems to Item (Many-to-One):
 - Each entry in InventoryItems corresponds to a single Item, but an Item can belong to multiple inventories.
 - InventoryItems includes an item_id as a Foreign Key to Item.

+## Functionality

+### Views

+#### monster_library

+#### campaign_list

+- This view displays all the campaigns created by the current user.
+- It uses @login_required which ensures that only authenticated users can access or modify their campaigns.
+- The campaign_list uses user=request.user to filter all campaigns so the user only sees their own campaigns.
+- It returns the campaigns name and description.
+- It then uses campaign.html as a template to render the request.

+#### create_campaign

+- This view allows users to create a new instance of the Campaign model.
+- When the form is submitted it will be saved to the database.
+- It also uses @login_required to ensure only authenticated users can create a new instance of Campaign.
+- After a new campaign is created the user is redirected back to campaign.html through the campaign_list view.

+#### campaign_info

+- This view is to allow the user to load an individual campaign to see it in more detail.
+- In a future implementation it will display all characters and items assosicated with that campaign.
+- It also requires an authenticated user through @login_required.

+### Forms